Abu Dhabi’s latest architectural wonder Qasr Al Watan open to the public

 9. Palace in Motion

-If you are able to stick around until the evening Thursday through Saturday, you can catch Palace in Motion, an intriguing nighttime show that sees the palace lit up.
+If you are able to stick around until the evening, you can catch Palace in Motion, an intriguing nighttime light and sound show that sees the palace lit up.
+Previously only on weekends, you can now catch the palace light show nightly from 7:00 pm.
 The show lasts approximately 15 minutes.

 A gift shop can be found at the conclusion of your palace tour before taking the shuttle back to the palace entrance.